-Basically, if someone finds out that you own a significant amount of coins, they can straight-off physically attack you, or threaten you to hand over your wallet’s private key or threaten you to send over the funds to them by using a deadly weapon or a basic tool that can be used for harm, like a kitchen knife, a hammer, a screw driver, or a cheap and rusty $5 wrench.
+Basically, if someone finds out that you own a significant amount of coins, they can straight-off physically attack you, or threaten you to hand over your wallet’s private keys, or threaten you to send over the funds to them by using a deadly weapon or a basic tool that can be used for harm like a kitchen knife, a hammer, a screwdriver, or a cheap and rusty $5 wrench.

-No matter how secure your funds are in your hardware wallet or on your computer, no computer security can save you from this type of attack.
+No matter how secure your funds are in your hardware wallet or on any of your devices, no computer security can save you from this type of attack.

 So, how do you protect yourself from it?